loomio/loomio-docs/oric/src/guide-connectors.md

 ![](https://i.imgur.com/lMpyr2K.png#border-none)

----

 **Group Description**: The group description is the first place people see when they arrive into your group.
 This helps new people as they join your group to understand the purpose of the group, what work you are going to do, and provide any other information that helps people as they participate.

 A template description for your group is provided.
 You can edit or replace with your own text, upload or link to any relevant documents.
 A wide range of formatting tools are available to help you.

-* **Attach files**: Use the paper clip icon, just below the group description box, to attach files from your computer.
+* **Attach files**: Use the paper clip icon to attach files from your computer. *(Find this just below the group description box.)*
 * **Insert link**: Go to the internet page you want to link to, copy the link to your clipboard.
 Highlight the text that you want to link.
 Click Insert link and paste the link and click Apply.

 **Group Description Template**

+Here is an example of a group description.

 ![](https://i.imgur.com/fPZieoj.png#border-none)

 ---

-**Other Group settings...**
+## Other Group settings

 **Privacy**: Check your group privacy is set to **Secret**. *Only invited people can find the group.
 All threads are private.*

 ![](https://i.imgur.com/EXGZqWY.png#border-none)

----

 **Permissions**: As group administrator you can modify what members of your group can do.
 The initial permissions are set for the safety of your group while allowing members to use the main features of Loomio.

 ![](https://i.imgur.com/fHiM0NC.png#border-none)

----
+## Category Tags

-**Category Tags**: Use tags to make it easy to find threads of a certain type or topic.
+Use tags to make it easy to find threads of a certain type or topic.
 Tags can be applied when starting or editing a Thread, Poll or Proposal.

 Your Loomio group is pre-configured with the following tags.

-Administration
-AGM
-Board meeting
-CEO Report
-Guide
-Finance
-Legal
-Members
-Minutes
-Planning
-Policy
-Reporting
-Resolutions
-Rule book
-Special meetings
-Strategy
-Template

----
+Administration, AGM, Board meeting, CEO Report, Guide, Finance, Legal, Members, Minutes, Planning, Policy, Reporting, Resolutions, Rule book, Special meetings, Strategy, Template.

-Tags are visible under the Thread tab by clicking on **tags**.
-The number beside the tag name shows the number of items that have been tagged.
+Tags are visible under the **Thread** tab by clicking on **tags**.

+The tag name shows the number of items that have been tagged.

 ![](https://i.imgur.com/Lwz23oc.png#border-none)

----
-Add tags when you start a new Thread, Poll or Proposal.
+Add tags when you start a new **Thread**, **Poll** or **Proposal**.

 ![](https://i.imgur.com/1tGXeFO.png#border-none)

----
 Add your own tags by clicking on the **Add tag** icon and **New tag**.

 ![](https://i.imgur.com/ydlPlCm.png#border-none)